The definability of $\mathbb{E}$ in self-iterable mice: Mixed bicephali

 We claim that the comparison fails.
 This is as in \cite[\S9]{fsit}, but we discuss a detail not discussed there.
-Suppose the comparison succeeds, with $Q=\fin^\Tt\ins R=\fin^\Uu$.
-Then $b^\Tt$ drops (otherwise $E_2^Q\neq E_s^Q$ since $E_2^P\neq E_3^P$).
+Suppose the comparison succeeds, with

+Then $b^\Tt$ drops (otherwise $F_0^Q\neq F_1^Q$ and the comparison can continue).
 In \cite{fsit}, it is argued that therefore $Q$ is unsound, so $Q=R$, so $b^\Uu$ drops, and standard fine structure leads to contradiction.
 The appeal to fine structure assumes that enough extenders used in $\Tt,\Uu$ are close to the models to which they apply.
 But \cite[6.1.5]{fsit} was not proven for bicephali.
 We deal with this by proving:

-\begin{enumerate}[label=($*$\arabic*)] \item If $[0,\delta+1]_{\Tt}$ drops, then $E^{\Tt}_\delta$ is close to $(M^*_{\delta+1})^{\Tt}$; likewise for $\Uu$.\footnote{Establishing ``closeness'' in general would require consideration of $\Sigma_1^{(M,E_2,E_s)}$ in the language using both $F,G$, which we prefer to avoid.
+\begin{enumerate}[label=($*$\arabic*)] \item If $[0,\delta+1]_{\Tt}$ drops then $E^{\Tt}_\delta$ is close to $(M^*_{\delta+1})^{\Tt}$; likewise for $\Uu$.\footnote{Establishing ``closeness'' in general would require consideration of $\Sigma_1^{(M,F_1,F_2)}$ in the language using both $F_1,F_2$, which we prefer to avoid.
 We could alternatively make do with semi-closeness, using \ref{cor:k+1solid}, but we also need the consequences of the proof of $(*1)$ later.} \end{enumerate}

 Suppose that $E^\Tt_\alpha$ is $\Tt$-special.
 Let $\kappa=\crit(E^\Tt_\alpha)$.
-If $\gamma\in[0,\alpha]_\Tt$ is least such that $\gamma=\alpha$ or $\crit(i^\Tt_{\gamma,\alpha})>\crit(E_s(M^\Tt_\gamma))$, then $\kappa=\crit(E_s(M^\Tt_\gamma))$.
-So for $\delta<\gamma$, we have $\nu^\Tt_\delta<\kappa$, and if $\gamma<\alpha$, then $\kappa<\crit(i^\Tt_{\gamma,\alpha})<\nu^\Tt_\gamma$.
-Therefore $\pred^\Tt(\alpha+1)=\gamma$ and $\crit(E^\Tt_\alpha)=\crit(E_s(M^\Tt_\gamma))$.
+If $\gamma\in[0,\alpha]_\Tt$ is least such that $\gamma=\alpha$ or $\crit(i^\Tt_{\gamma\alpha})>\crit(F_1(M^\Tt_\gamma))$, then $\kappa=\crit(F_1(M^\Tt_\gamma))$.
+So for $\delta<\gamma$, we have $\nu^\Tt_\delta<\kappa$, and if $\gamma<\alpha$, then $\kappa<\crit(i^\Tt_{\gamma\alpha})<\nu^\Tt_\gamma$.
+Therefore $\pred^\Tt(\alpha+1)=\gamma$ and $\crit(E^\Tt_\alpha)=\crit(F_1(M^\Tt_\gamma))$.